syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 ## Organizational Chart

 An **organizational chart** is a Diagram that displays the structure of an organization and relationships.
-To create an organizational chart, `type` property of layout should be set as organizatoinal chart.
+To create an organizational chart, `layout.type` should be set as `organizatoinalchart`.
 The following code example illustrates how to create an organizational chart.

 {% highlight js %}